kimsama/Unity-TextureCompression/README.md

 ### Order in Layer

-You may also need to modify original shader code to support correct sorting order of the spine image.
+You may also need to modify original shader code which can be found on [here](https://github.com/keijiro/unity-alphamask/blob/master/Assets/SpriteWithMask.shader) to support correct sorting order of the spine image when it is rendered on run time.

 <p align="center">
   <img src="./images/sorting-layer.png" >
 </p>

-To do sort of layers it needs to add _"Transparent"_ value to _"Queue"_ key within Tags.
+To do sort of layers it just needs to add _"Transparent"_ value to _"Queue"_ key within Tags.

 ``` cpp
 Shader "Custom/SpriteWithMask"